grig23/primetime.en/help/AccountIQ/general-usage-reports.md

 ![](assets/donut-devices-w-acc.png)

-## Locations per Week per Account {#locations-week-account}
+## Locations per week (or month) per Account {#locations-week-account}

-Like [Devices per Week per Account](#devices-week-account), the Locations per Week per Account metric help you analyze the subscriber account usage from different locations, to more closely identify password sharing.
+Like [Devices per week (or month) per Account](#devices-week-account), the Locations per week (or month) per Account metric help you analyze the subscriber account usage from different locations, to more closely identify password sharing.
 The x-axis plots Number of Accounts, and y-axis plots Number of Locations.

-Results from this metric combined with number of [Devices per Week per Account](#devices-week-account) and number of [IPs per Week per Account](#ip-week-account) help you more accurately judge the password sharing instances; such that authentic users are not counted in.
+Results from this metric combined with number of [Devices per week (or month) per Account](#devices-week-account) and number of [IPs per week (or month) per Account](#ip-week-account) help you more accurately judge the password sharing instances; such that authentic users are not counted in.

 ![](assets/graph-loc-week-acc.png)